rzymek/meteor-typescript-libs/README.md

 # Meteor TypeScript libraries

 This project is a placeholder for typescript definition files related to Meteor.
- You will find, among others **meteor.d.ts** plus many others.
+It includes **meteor.d.ts** plus many others.

 ## Why use TypeScript?
 [TypeScript] (http://www.typescriptlang.org/) allows you to specify and enforce variable types and interfaces.
 It will inform you of errors before deployment/runtime,